Muhammad-Owais-Warsi/Web-Terminal/README.md

 Containers are created when you connect and removed when you disconnect.

 A lightweight solution for practicing terminal commands in a browser!

+## Local setup
+ - Set up the docker locally.
+ - Install the dependencies using `npm` in the backend folder.
+ - Run the server.
+ - Go live on the client.